 There are several ways to improve your delivery metrics to improve your customer satisfaction:

 - Set an on-time delivery goal.
-Set an internal goal for your on-time delivery rate, track performance with a scorecard, and incentivize employees when they meet the goal.
+Set an internal goal for your on-time delivery rate to benchmark future performance against.
+Track performance with a scorecard and incentivize employees when they meet the goal.
 Team incentives can boost performance by as much as 44%.

 - Interview employees.
 The people on the ground doing the work know best.
 Talk to your employees to uncover the root causes of bottlenecks that are slowing them down and what process improvements could help.